 The main purpose of the study was to analyze the demand for Garden egg leaf among consuming households in Imo State.
 The specific objectives were to:

-i describe the socio-economic characteristics of the respondents in the study area,
+i.
+Describe the socio-economic characteristics of the respondents in the study area,

-ii identify the major vegetables demanded by households in the study area,
+ii.
+Identify the major vegetables demanded by households in the study area,

-iii ascertain the monthly budget share expenditure by households on garden egg leaf and other vegetables
+iii.
+Ascertain the monthly budget share expenditure by households on garden egg leaf and other vegetables

-ivdetermine how elasticities and socioeconomic factors affect the demand for garden egg leaf in the study area.
+iv.
+Determine how elasticities and socioeconomic factors affect the demand for garden egg leaf in the study area.

 Methodology